The Station nightclub fire: Recording and account

-The fire, from its inception, was caught on videotape by cameraman Brian Butler for WPRI-TV of Providence, and the beginning of that tape was released to national news stations.
-Butler was there for a planned piece on nightclub safety being reported by Jeffrey A. Derderian, a WPRI news reporter who was also a part-owner of The Station.
+From inception the fire was caught on videotape by cameraman Brian Butler for WPRI-TV of Providence, and the beginning of that tape was released to national news stations.
+Butler was present for a planned piece on nightclub safety being reported by Jeffrey A. Derderian, a WPRI news reporter who was also a part-owner of The Station.
 The report had been inspired by the E2 nightclub stampede in Chicago that killed 21 people three days earlier.
 Derderian had begun working for WPRI on February 17, three days before the fire.
 WPRI-TV and Derderian were criticized for the conflict of interest in having a reporter report on his own property.
 Derderian resigned from WPRI on June 30.

 At the scene of the fire, Butler gave this account of the tragedy:

 It was that fast.
 As soon as the pyrotechnics stopped, the flame had started on the egg crate backing behind the stage, and it just went up the ceiling.
 And people stood and watched it, and some people backed off.
 When I turned around, some people were already trying to leave, and others were just sitting there going, "Yes, that's great!"
 And I remember that statement, because I was, like, this is not great.
 This is the time to leave.

 At first, there was no panic.
 Everybody just kind of turned.
 Most people still just stood there.
 In the other rooms, the smoke hadn't gotten to them, the flame wasn't that bad, they didn't think anything of it.
 Well, I guess once we all started to turn toward the door, and we got bottlenecked into the front door, people just kept pushing, and eventually everyone popped out of the door, including myself.

 That's when I turned back.
 I went around back.
 There was no one coming out the back door anymore.
 I kicked out a side window to try to get people out of there.
 One guy did crawl out.
 I went back around the front again, and that's when you saw people stacked on top of each other, trying to get out of the front door.
 And by then, the black smoke was pouring out over their heads.

 I noticed when the pyro stopped, the flame had kept going on both sides.
 And then on one side, I noticed it come over the top, and that's when I said, 'I have to leave.'
 And I turned around, I said, 'Get out, get out, get to the door, get to the door!'
 And people just stood there.

 There was a table in the way at the door, and I pulled that out just to get it out of the way so people could get out easier.
-And I never expected it take off as fast as it did.
-It just -- it was so fast.
+And I never expected it to take off as fast as it did.
+It just—it was so fast.
 It had to be two minutes tops before the whole place was black smoke.